CloudLabsAI-Azure/Know-Before-You-Go/Labs/Analytics in a Day.md

     ![Cloudlabsportal](./images/AIAD-collapsewindow-2.png "collapsewindow")

-## Resources that are provided as pre-requisites.
+## Resources that are provided as pre-requisites

 - Once the attendee’s login to the Azure portal, the following are the Pre-deployed resources that are provided to the attendees to perform the lab.
    - Resource Groups: Synapse-AIAD-UniqueID